Discover our Clusters

 Facilitators: Chantal Crozet, RMIT University and Adriana Diaz, University of Queensland

 The ILTAC cluster brings together researchers working towards a broader understanding and enactment of the intercultural dimension in language and culture education in tertiary environments.
 It concerns the sub-fields of Foreign Language Teaching (FLT), Teaching English to Speakers of Other Languages (TESOL), Indigenous Language and Culture Education (ILCE), as well as Language and Intercultural Communication (LIC).

 Facilitators: Rob Amery, University of Adelaide, Cathy Bow, Charles Darwin University and John Giacon, Australian National University

-Work Integrated Learning and Languages Studies (WILLS) Facilitators: Carmela Briguglio, Curtin University, Fernando Porta, Curtin University, Eric Bouvet, Flinders University and Lara Anderson, Melbourne University
+Facilitators: Carmela Briguglio, Fernando Porta, Southern Cross University, Eric Bouvet, Flinders University and Lara Anderson, University of Melbourne

 The community at large constitutes a reservoir of linguistic and multicultural wealth that can provide valuable experiential opportunities for students to be exposed to language and culture-rich environments.
 As such, it promotes academic growth and enhances employability prospects.
 The Work Integrated Learning and Language Studies (WILLS) cluster offers a collaborative platform that seeks to explore the role of WIL in language studies from practical and theoretical points of view.
 It aims to facilitate the emergence of common research projects, to design and disseminate educational placement models and guidelines, as well as to promote WIL practices across the tertiary sector.
 The WILLS group would like to extend its reach to colleagues in Australia who have experience in placing students in language/culture-rich contexts or who are interested in starting their own language placement programs.
 For further information, please contact the project facilitators.